 Which Parts Of My Car Should I Concentrate On Cleaning?

-You should focus your efforts on the car’s interior, while also cleaning any exterior part that you might touch, such as door handles, the boot handle or release, and the fuel filler cap.
+You should focus your efforts on scrubbing the car’s interior surfaces, while also cleaning any exterior high-touch areas, such as door handles, the boot handle or release, and the fuel filler cap.
 The key is another item that should be cleaned thoroughly and regularly.

 Within the cabin, you should first address the items that you touch frequently, most notably the steering wheel.
 Remember, your hands will come into contact with the entirety of the wheel’s surface when driving, so you should be sure to clean the whole thing as well, including any buttons or controls.

-On top of that, the gear-lever, handbrake, stalks, ventilation controls and air vents, all storage pockets, door handles, seat adjustment controls, window winders or switches, seatbelt buckles and clips, the seatbelts themselves, the glovebox and infotainment system should all be cleaned, too.
+On top of that, the gear stick, handbrake, stalks, ventilation controls and air vents will all need disinfecting, as well as all storage pockets, cupholders, armrests, door handles and door panels, grab handles and seat adjustment controls.
+Wipe the rear view mirror, window winders or switches, seatbelt buckles and clips and the seatbelts themselves, and the glovebox and infotainment system, including any touchscreens.
 As a rule of thumb, if you might touch it, you should clean it.

-According to the World Health Organisation, the virus does also spread through coughs or sneezes, meaning saliva droplets could find their way on to any and every surface in your car’s interior.
-Once you’ve thoroughly cleaned the contact points outlined above, you should therefore also clean the dashboard, seats, carpets, the insides of the doors, the parcel shelf and windows.
+According to the World Health Organisation, the virus does also spread through coughs or sneezes, meaning saliva droplets could find their way on to any and every surface in your car’s interior, not just the main touch points.
+Once you’ve thoroughly cleaned the contact points outlined above, you should therefore also clean the dashboard, seats and leather surfaces, carpets, the insides of the doors, the parcel shelf and windows.

 It’s worth noting that petrol and diesel pumps have been identified as a transfer point for the virus – although no more so than any other solid object, such as a door handle.
 Nonetheless, you can reduce your risk of exposure by wearing the single-use plastic gloves that are available on fuel station forecourts, then using a hand sanitiser gel.